E2359/recipe-health-analysis/README.md

 Test Statistic: RMSE for high-calorie recipes minus RMSE for low-calorie recipes.

 I used a permutation test with a significance level of 0.05.
 In the test, I shuffled the calorie group labels while keeping the final model’s predictions the same.
-The p-value was 0.0, which is less than 0.05, so I rejected the null hypothesis.
+The p-value was less than 0.001, which is less than 0.05, so I rejected the null hypothesis.

 Based on this test, there is evidence that my final model performs worse for high-calorie recipes than for low-calorie recipes.
 In other words, the model does not seem to be equally accurate across both calorie groups.